aphlarex/AlpScroll-with-Lenis/README.md

 ## Introduction

-This is smooth scroll with [Lenis](https://github.com/studio-freight/lenis)
+This is smooth scroll with [Lenis](https://github.com/studio-freight/lenis) <br/>
+Exposed data on elements for more actionable animations

 ## Installing